 JESSIE YEAGER & I LIKE IT HERE CLUB

-Born on one sunny coast and raised on the other, artist and metalsmith Jessie Yeager remembers looking for turquoise and other stones in with her grandparents in New Mexico, slowly collecting rocks and bits of stone, each one its own history, particular to the place where it was found.
+Artist and goldsmith Jessie Yeager remembers looking for turquoise and other stones in with her grandparents in New Mexico, slowly collecting rocks and bits of stone, each one its own history, particular to the place where it was found.
 This storytelling continues in her work today, each dreamy jewel a small flare into the life of the maker and the wearer, a conversation starter, a way to connect.
 The materials of I Like It Here Club are chosen for their quality, and qualities: each piece promotes positivity and protection, adventure and reflection, daydreaming and night dreaming and clear, pure joy.

 With delicate precision and heritage craft skills, Yeager creates pieces of jewelry that are both quiet, and comfortable, yet unique, inimitable stunners, showstoppers.
 I Like It Here Club is a bit like alchemy, transmuting the raw beauty of the earth into something truly magical.